 - Select the virtual SCSI controller you want to attach the disk to and click Next.

 - You should now see your new hard disk in the virtual machine inventory as Mapped Raw LUN.

 - As this virtual machine now has an attached local disk migration, using vMotion is not possible.

 - If you need to remove the local RDM mapping from the virtual machine, just apply the same process you would with a shared storage RDM.
 In the vSphere Client: right-click the virtual machine, click Edit settings, select the RDM disk and then click delete from disk.
 This does not delete the data on the disk, it only deletes the RDM mapping file.

 - Raw Device Mapping option is grayed out (1017704)

 - RDM Filter & MSCS using Egenera, see Allowing VMware ESX 3.5 to use Raw Device Maps (RDM) on Egenera pservers (1014513)

-- Limitations of Raw Device Mapping from the VMware vSphere Online Library
+- Limitations of Raw Device Mapping section of the VMware vSphere Online Library